 Many of the materials are original and not replaceable.
 We ask all researchers to please observe the following rules while using items in the collection.

 - No food or drink.

 - Materials are non-circulating and cannot be removed from the premises.
 Photocopies may be made in accordance with the Copyright Law of the United States.
 Please allow one business day to fulfill photocopy requests.
 Fees are 20 cents per copy.

 - Only pencils are allowed while using the materials.
 Pencils will be provided if you need one.

-- Researchers may only review one box at a time and must not write upon, mark, lean on, or otherwise mishandle research materials.
+- Researchers may only review one box at a time and must not write upon, mark, lean on or otherwise mishandle research materials.

 - Staff may request special care procedures for fragile materials (e.g. wearing gloves when handling photographs).

 - Post-it notes are harmful to books and manuscripts.
 Acid-free bookmarks are available.

 - Researchers must preserve the existing order of all unbound materials.
 Please report any disarrangement and/or conservation problems to the staff.